derek73/python-nameparser/docs/usage.rst

 ------------------

 The content of parenthesis or double quotes in the name will be available from the nickname attribute.
-(Added in v0.2.9)

 .. doctest:: nicknames
     :options: +NORMALIZE_WHITESPACE